Micheliliuv87/micheliliuv87.github.io/_pages/about.md

 **Qirui(Micheli) Liu** is a graduate student in the Master of Science in Business Analytics program at Emory University’s Goizueta Business School (Class of 2025) and a research assistant in Information Systems & Operations Management.

-He is passionate about using causal inference and machine learning to understand how digital platforms, algorithms, and human behavior interact in the real world.
+He is passionate about using causal inference and machine learning to understand how digital platforms, algorithms, and human behavior interact.

 <!-- To learn more about his work, see [publications](/publications/). -->